The state board shall:

 (8) Not permit state funds to be used for the underwriting or direct purchase of municipal securities from the issuer or the issuer's agent.

-(9) Direct the commissioner of management and budget to sell property other than money that has escheated to the state when the board determines that sale of the property is in the best interest of the state.
+(9) Direct the commissioner of finance to sell property other than money that has escheated to the state when the board determines that sale of the property is in the best interest of the state.
 Escheated property must be sold to the highest bidder in the manner and upon terms and conditions prescribed by the board.

 (10) Undertake any other activities necessary to implement the duties and powers set forth in this section.

 (11) Establish a formula or formulas to measure management performance and return on investment.
 Public pension funds in the state shall utilize the formula or formulas developed by the state board.

 (12) Except as otherwise provided in article XI, section 8, of the Constitution of the state of Minnesota, employ, at its discretion, qualified private firms to invest and manage the assets of funds over which the state board has investment management responsibility.
 There is annually appropriated to the state board, from the assets of the funds for which the state board utilizes a private investment manager, sums sufficient to pay the costs of employing private firms.
 Each year, by January 15, the board shall report to the governor and legislature on the cost and the investment performance of each investment manager employed by the board.

 (13) Adopt an investment policy statement that includes investment objectives, asset allocation, and the investment management structure for the retirement fund assets under its control.
 The statement may be revised at the discretion of the state board.
 The state board shall seek the advice of the council regarding its investment policy statement.
 Adoption of the statement is not subject to chapter 14.